Home » US Maps » 10 US Mountain Ranges Map

 9. Ouachita Mountains

 The mountains are named after the Ouachita Tribe who inhabited the area before European contact.
 The Ouachita Mountains take travelers through the heart of Arkansas and Oklahoma.
-Its grandeur is a sight to behold with its steep cliffs, rugged canyons, and waterfalls.
+Its grandeur is a sight to behold with its cliffs, canyons, and waterfalls.

 10. Klamath Mountains

-The Klamath Mountains are a mountain range in the far northwest of California and the south end of Oregon.
+The Klamath Mountains are a range in the far northwest of California and the south end of Oregon.
 These mountains include its highest point within the range, Mount Eddy, at 9,025 ft (2,751 m).

-Located on the border of California and Oregon, the Klamath Mountains span about 155 miles (250 km) north-south and about 112 miles east-west (180 km), encompassing a total area of about 9,880 square miles (25,595 sq ki)
+Located at the border of California and Oregon, the Klamath Mountains span about 155 miles (250 km) north-south and about 112 miles east-west (180 km).
+The total area is about 9,880 square miles (25,595 sq km).

 US Mountain Ranges Map